 The 17-storey height of these new buildings has also been seen as excessive by most residents (NB planning permission was given before the RBWM Tall Buildings SPD in November 2023).
-It's also clear that most Maidonians prefer traditional styles of building - natural materials, pitched roofs, historic visual cues - to some more modern approaches.
+It's also clear that most Maidonians share the common preference for traditional styles of building - natural materials, pitched roofs, historic visual cues - to some more modern approaches.